 Standard Chartered to pay $1.1 billion for sanctions violations

-Standard Chartered Plc has agreed to pay $1.1 billion to U.S. and British authorities for conducting illegal financial transactions that violated sanctions against Iran and other countries, government authorities announced on Tuesday.
+London-based Standard Chartered PLC has agreed to pay $1.1 billion to U.S. and British authorities for illegal financial transactions involving Iran and other sanctioned countries, several government agencies announced on Tuesday.

-The agreements resolve an investigation that began into Standard Chartered`s banking for Iran-controlled entities in Dubai.
-The investigation began roughly five years ago.
+The agreements resolve an investigation that began some five years ago into Standard Chartered`s banking for Iran-controlled entities in the city of Dubai in the United Arab Emirates.

-The bank paid U.S. authorities $667 million in 2012 for illegally moving millions of dollars through the U.S. financial system on behalf of customers in Iran, Sudan, Libya and Myanmar, some of the same countries involved in the latest settlement.
+The bank paid U.S. authorities $667 million in 2012 for illegally moving millions of dollars through the U.S. financial system on behalf of customers in Iran, Sudan, Libya and Myanmar.

 In a statement on Tuesday, Standard Chartered said it accepted responsibility for the violations, which stopped after 2014.
-The bank also said it had cooperated in the investigations.
+The bank said it had cooperated with the investigations.

-The latest penalty is a tally of fines and forfeitures imposed by U.S. Department of Justice, the U.S. Department of Treasury’s Office of Foreign Assets Control, the New York County District Attorney’s Office, the New York State Department of Financial Services (DFS), and Britain`s Financial Conduct Authority (FCA).
+The latest penalty is a tally of fines and forfeitures imposed by U.S. Department of Justice, the U.S. Department of Treasury’s Office of Foreign Assets Control, the New York County District Attorney’s Office, the New York State Department of Financial Services, and Britain`s Financial Conduct Authority (FCA).